My Top 4 Protein Bar Options (and which ones to avoid)! Updated May 2025

+Protein bars are marketed as healthy snacks, but many fall short.
+High-quality protein bars - those with at least 10g of protein, 3g of fibre, and low added sugars - can support satiety, muscle repair, and keep blood sugar levels stable.
+I prioritise bars with whole-food ingredients, minimal additives, and balanced macronutrient ratios.
 My due-diligence knows no bounds when it comes to what we ingest and put on our bodies, so I have done the hard work for you!
-This curated list is based upon my own non-negotiables when looking for a high protein, good quality snack.
+This curated list is based upon my own non-negotiables when looking for a protein-rich, high quality snack.
 These include:

 - Wholefood ingredients